AWS-Terraform-Projects/terraform-template/index.md

 # Overview
 This wiki page provides instructions on how to initialize a new Terraform repository using this template repository.
-By using this template repository as a base, the new repository will inherit the following functionalities:
+By using this template repository as a base, the new repository will inherit the following functionalities :

 1. A GitHub Actions CI/CD workflow that deploys to AWS
 2. A Terraform project structure that follows the best practices as recommended by Hashicorp